Share Your Story With Us

 In any case, this sort of thing is like playing with fire.
 I hated my boss.
 He was huge dick.
 I assume he hated me too, but I was a decent jock and a good worker so he kept me around.

-I had got suspended because of some shit I did on the air.
-It could not have come at a worse time because we had our yearly concert we were throwing coming up.
-I was told that I could go, but not be on the stage or introduce any artist.
-I was mad as hell cause I promoted the shit out of that event.
+I had got suspended because of some dumb shit I had done on the air.
+To be honest, I don't even remember what it was.
+It could not have come at a worse time because we had our yearly concert we were throwing that was coming up.
+I was told that I could go to the show, but not be on the stage or introduce any artist.
+I was mad as hell cause I promoted the hell out of that event.

 On the night of the show I was backstage in the green room hanging out with the artist and record executives.
 Once the show started everyone had pretty much disappeared to see the show except for me, the bosses wife, and a few other people.
 We began to talk and she seemed sympathetic towards my suspension.
 Somehow the conversation veered towards my boss and she was telling me all kinds of things like how she was unhappy, and sexually deprived.